surveyproject/surveyproject/docs/README.md

 - Survey™ Project is an easy-to-use webapp to collect data and information from customers, visitors or employees efficiently.

-At Github you will find the most recent Survey™ Project releases including source code and the main branche for (public) development.
+At Github you will find the most recent Survey™ Project releases, source code and several branches for (public) development.
 Former releases (up untill v 2.3) and sources can be found at http://survey.codeplex.com